Atlas975/Notes/OperatingSystems/Virtualisation.md

 # Virtualisation

 - Allows multiple workloads to share physical resources by abstracting away the underlying hardware, useful for running multiple [[Operating_system_design|operating systems]] or applications
-- The motivation behind this is that machines are often idle / under utilise their resources Some application-level protection  are also insufficient for providing services like server hosting or operating cloud computing
+- The motivation behind this is that machines are often idle / under utilise their resources Some application-level protection  are also insufficient for providing services like server hosting or operating cloud computing.

 > ![[Pasted image 20221216124410.png|550|550]]